unswdb/hyper-k-core/README.md

 # Hypergraph Core Decomposition Source Code

-The `HypergraphKCore` tool is designed for analyzing and manipulating hypergraphs through various operations including k-core decomposition, sorting, and generating hypergraphs with specific distributions.
+The `HypergraphKCore` repo provides tools for our k-core decomposition implementation for hypergraphs as in our **SIGMOD 2025** paper **Accelerating Core Decomposition in Billion-Scale Hypergraphs**, together with other useful tools for sorting and generating hypergraphs with specific distributions.

 ## Getting Started